HSCS: 4.20, 4.21

 If concerns are related to HR, administration, finance, or office related incidents, please contact firstname.lastname@example.org.

-If the matter is still not resolved, the nursery will hold a formal meeting between the relevant manager, parent and a senior staff member to ensure that it is dealt with comprehensively.
+If the matter is still not resolved, the investigating manager will hold a formal meeting between all parties involved to establish the reasons the complaint is unresolved and determine any further action.
 Staff will make a record of the meeting and document any actions.
 All parties present at the meeting will review the accuracy of the record and be asked to sign to agree it and receive a copy.
-This will signify the conclusion of the procedure.
+The outcome of this stage will signify the conclusion of the procedure.

 If the matter cannot be resolved to their satisfaction, then parents have the right to raise the matter with the Care Inspectorate.
 Parents are made aware that they can contact the Care Inspectorate at any time they have a concern, including at all stages of the complaints procedure and are given information on how to contact them.
 The Care Inspectorate is the registering authority for nurseries in Scotland and investigates all complaints that suggest a provider may not be meeting the requirements of the nursery’s registration.